com-480-data-visualization/datavis-project-2022-tradeio/README.md

 ## Website
 The website is available at: **[TradeIO website](https://com-480-data-visualization.github.io/datavis-project-2022-tradeio/)**

-Here is a short Screencast of our website.
+Below is a short Screencast of our website.
 Simply click on the image to open it :)

 [![Screencast](./images/thumbnail.JPG)](https://www.youtube.com/watch?v=EzGVMe7kMHk)